District of Columbia Public Library: Governance

 DCPL is an independent agency of the District of Columbia government, managed by a Chief Librarian that is selected and reviewed by a Board of Library Trustees.
 The Board of Library Trustees are appointed by the Mayor of the District of Columbia, subject to review and approval by the Council of the District of Columbia.
 The budget is also determined by the Council of the District of Columbia based on a request submitted by the Mayor as part of the annual budget process for the entire government.
 The United States Congress also has to approve of the District's budget as a part of their oversight of the District of Columbia as the nation's capital.

 The Chief Librarian is often invited to attend the Mayor's Cabinet meetings and works closely with the District Administrator on how to execute the DCPL budget.
 The District's Chief Financial Officer provides a fiscal officer from that office to ensure that financial practices within DCPL meet with District requirements.
 DCPL also has independent procurement authority, allowing them to execute contracts for books, electronic resources, furniture, equipment, and construction services.

 In addition to the Board of Library Trustees, the Council of the District of Columbia provides oversight for DCPL via a Council Committee on Recreation, Libraries and Youth Affairs.
 Previously, libraries were managed by the Committee on Education.
 The DC Council routinely has Performance Oversight and Budget hearings for the D.C. libraries annually.

+Police

 The DCPL has its own small police force, the District of Columbia Public Library Police.
 The Library Police's duties and mission is similar to District of Columbia Protective Services Division: to protect government property, staff, and the public.
 The types of incidents that occur are thefts, assaults, destruction of property, and so on.